Ryan-Brosius/ReZerodle/readme.md

 # ReZero.dle App

 This is a website me and my friend Ethan worked on inspired by the loldle website you can find [here](https://loldle.net/classic).<br>
 It uses Flask to call the python backend, and some javascript to parse that backend.
-I had a lot of fun trying to figure out how the<br>
-loldle website works, and making this website fun and unique it its own way.
-I hope you enjoy playing the game as much as I did creating it!<br>
+I had a lot of fun trying to figure out how the loldle website works, and making this website fun and unique it its own way.
+I hope you enjoy playing the game as much as I did creating it!

 ## Prerequisites